-higan utilizes "Game Paks", or game folders, for loading games.
-It uses icarus to create these gamepaks from individual game ROM files.
+higan utilizes “Game Paks”, or game folders, for loading games.
+It uses the icarus import tool to create these gamepaks from individual game ROM files.

 Gamepaks are an attempt to simulate physical Nintendo Game Paks in digital form.
 The idea is that for each game, one folder acts as a gamepak, and contains all data that is specific to said game.